Posts Tagged ‘science’

 Tuesday, September 22nd, 2009

-It has traditionally maintained a commitment to engage with emerging technologies, analysing how they affect all areas within the arts and in turn other disciplines.
+arts and in turn other disciplines.
 The development of inter and trans-disciplinary approaches across these areas is increasingly paving the way for participation in the science, culture and technology industries

 http://filter.anat.org.au/digital-archiving-for-the-evolution-of-new-media-art/#more-2404